 We now consider how a "suitable" free block is selected to service a memory request.
-To illustrate the process, assume there are four blocks on the freelist of sizes 500, 700, 650, and 900 (in that order).
-Assume that a request is made for 600 units of storage.
+To illustrate the process, assume that we have a memory pool with 200 units of storage.
+After some series of allocation requests and releases, we have reached a point where there are four free blocks on the freelist of sizes 25, 35, 32, and 45 (in that order).
+Assume that a request is made for 30 units of storage.
 For our examples, we ignore the overhead imposed for the tag, link, and size fields discussed above.

-The simplest method for selecting a block would be to move down the free block list until a block of size at least 600 is found.
+The simplest method for selecting a block would be to move down the free block list until a block of size at least 30 is found.
 Any remaining space in this block is left on the freelist.
-If we begin at the beginning of the list and work down to the first free block at least as large as 600, we select the block of size 700.
+If we begin at the beginning of the list and work down to the first free block at least as large as 30, we select the block of size 35.
+30 units of storage will be allocated, leaving a free block with 5 units of space.
 Because this approach selects the first block with enough space, it is called first fit.
 A simple variation that will improve performance is, instead of always beginning at the head of the freelist, remember the last position reached in the previous search and start from there.
 When the end of the freelist is reached, search begins again at the head of the freelist.
 This modification reduces the number of unnecessary searches through small blocks that were passed over by previous requests.

 There is a potential disadvantage to first fit: It might "waste" larger blocks by breaking them up, and so they will not be available for large requests later.
 A strategy that avoids using large blocks unnecessarily is called best fit.
 Best fit looks at the entire list and picks the smallest block that is at least as large as the request (i.e., the "best" or closest fit to the request).
-Continuing with the preceding example, the best fit for a request of 600 units is the block of size 650, leaving a remainder of size 50.
+Continuing with the preceding example, the best fit for a request of 30 units is the block of size 32, leaving a remainder of size 2.
 Best fit has the disadvantage that it requires that the entire list be searched.
 Another problem is that the remaining portion of the best-fit block is likely to be small, and thus useless for future requests.
 In other words, best fit tends to maximize problems of external fragmentation while it minimizes the chance of not being able to service an occasional large request.

 A strategy contrary to best fit might make sense because it tends to minimize the effects of external fragmentation.
 This is called worst fit, which always allocates the largest block on the list hoping that the remainder of the block will be useful for servicing a future request.
-In our example, the worst fit is the block of size 900, leaving a remainder of size 300.
+In our example, the worst fit is the block of size 45, leaving a remainder of size 15.
 If there are a few unusually large requests, this approach will have less chance of servicing them.
 If requests generally tend to be of the same size, then this might be an effective strategy.
 Like best fit, worst fit requires searching the entire freelist at each memory request to find the largest block.
 Alternatively, the freelist can be ordered from largest to smallest free block, possibly by using a priority queue implementation.